Minnesota State Mavericks: Men's basketball

 The Mavericks notably lost in the finals of the 1947 NAIA Division I men's basketball tournament to Marshall University by a score of 73 to 59.

 Minnesota State is currently coached by Matt Margenthaler, the school's all-time winningest men's basketball coach who is a 1991 Western Illinois graduate that has guided the Mavericks to a 330–133 mark for a .713 winning percentage, seven conference championships and 11 NCAA tournament appearances in his 15 years with program.
+In 2024, they won the NCAA Division II tournament a day after the women's team won their championship, making them the first school in four decades to win the men's and women's Division II championships in the same year.

 Women's basketball

-The women's basketball team won the 2009 NCAA Division II national championship with a 103–94 win over Franklin Pierce University on March 27, 2009 in San Antonio, Texas.
+The women's basketball team won the 2009 NCAA Division II national championship with a 103–94 win over Franklin Pierce University on March 27, 2009, in San Antonio, Texas.
 The combined score of the game (197 points) established a championship tournament record for most points in a game by two teams.
+In 2024, the Mavericks won their second national championship by defeating Texas Woman's University by a score of 89-73.

 Men's ice hockey

 Minnesota State notably competes at the Division I level in both men's and women's hockey.
-The team plays at the Verizon Wireless Center and practices at the All Seasons Arena.
+The team plays and practices at the Mayo Clinic Health System Events Center.

 Prior to 1996, the program competed in the NCAA Division II, during which time they won the 1980 NCAA Division II National Championship by defeating Elmira College 5–2 in the final.
 The Mavericks earned their first berth in the NCAA Division I Tournament in 2002–03.
 They lost to eventual East Regional champion Cornell University 5–2 in the opening round.
+In recent years, they have seen increased success, including two Frozen Four appearances.
+They were the national runner-up in 2022, losing the championship game to Denver, 1-5.

-The hockey program is currently led by head coach Mike Hastings, who was appointed in 2012.
-His assistants are former MNSU defenseman Darren Blue and Todd Knott.
-Hastings took the place of Troy Jutting, who was named the WCHA Coach of the Year during the 2007–08 season after finishing 19–16–4 overall.
-Jutting held the post as head coach since the 2000–01 season after replacing longtime coach Don Brose.
+The hockey program is currently led by head coach Luke Strand, who replaced Mike Hastings in 2023.
+Before Hastings, the team was led by Troy Jutting, and long-time coach Don Brose.
 The Mavericks commenced play at the Division I level during the 1996–97 season.

 Mavericks alumni who have played in the NHL include Ryan Carter (Anaheim/Carolina/Minnesota), Steve Wagner (St. Louis/Pittsburgh), David Backes (St. Louis), Tim Jackman (Columbus/Phoenix/Los Angeles/New York Islanders/Calgary), Grant Stevenson (San Jose) and Jon Kalinski (Philadelphia).
 Carter became the first former Maverick to have his name engraved into the Stanley Cup, as a member of the 2007 Stanley Cup-winning Anaheim Ducks.

 David Backes became the first former Maverick to be selected to the U.S. Olympic Team for men's hockey and won a silver medal during the 2010 Winter Olympics.